Glyphack/Glyphack/content/blog/rate-limiter-python-1/index.md

 [This video](https://www.youtube.com/watch?v=tKbV6BpH-C8)
 gives a nice explanation of why sometimes we must do this.

-{{< callout emoji="✅" text=" In the above abstraction, we are not creating a generic storage but only a key-value store.
+In the above abstraction, we are not creating a generic storage but only a key-value store.
 This abstraction limits the extensibility of the code but makes the work easier.
 Which makes it a good choice for rate limiter problem scope.
-Always be careful when creating a very generic abstraction." >}}
+Always be careful when creating a very generic abstraction.

 **Limit Strategy**:
 This component implements the rate limit algorithms without knowing the